-If the complaint presents evidence of a violation of Bank policy, the Director of the CRMU or the IRM Roster of Experts may recommend a compliance review.
-It is up to the President or Boards to approve a compliance review.
-Experts from the CRMU Roster conduct the investigation of compliance review, which could include site visits and meetings with the affected community.
-Once completed, the experts submit the compliance review report and any recommendations for remedial action to the President or Boards.
+If the complaint presents evidence of a violation of Bank policy, the CRMU Director and the IRM Roster of Experts may recommend a compliance review, which must be approved by the President or Boards.
+The Experts then conduct an investigation to determine whether any AfDB policies were violated during the design, implementation or supervision of the project.
+The investigation may include a site visit and meetings with the affected community.
+The Experts will submit a compliance review report and any recommendations for remedial action to the President or Boards and send a copy to complainants.

-Following the release of the compliance review report, Bank Management has 90 days to prepare a response and action plan.
-Thereafter, Bank Management and the CRMU jointly present the findings to the Boards.
-The President or Boards will make the final decision to accept or reject the findings and recommendations of the compliance review report.
-The relevant parties are informed of their decision, and it is published on the AfDB's website.
-CRMU and one of the experts monitor the implementation of the approved Management remedial action plans.
+Bank Management then has 90 days to prepare a response and action plan to address the recommendations.
+Thereafter, Bank Management and the CRMU jointly present the report, response and action plan to the Boards or the President, who may either accept or reject the findings and recommendations.
+The decision is shared with the parties and published on the AfDB's website.
+The IRM will monitor the implementation of the approved action plan.